ErikMcClure/erikmcclure.github.io/content/blog/i-cant-hear-anything-below-80-hz.md

 {{<img src="/img/EQ_demo.png" alt="EQ Curve" width="646">}}

-Below is a song I wrote some time ago that was mastered by a friend who can actually hear bass, so hopefully the bass frequencies in this are relatively normal.
-I actually have a bass synth in this song I can only *barely* hear, and had to rely almost entirely on the sequencer to know which notes were which.

-{{<html>}}<iframe width="100%" height="150" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/213925837&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&visual=true"></iframe>{{</html>}}

-This is the same song with the filter applied:

-{{<html>}}<iframe width="100%" height="160" src="https://clyp.it/4fkctaiv/widget" frameborder="0"></iframe>{{</html>}}

 By inverting this filter, I can attempt to "correct" for my bass hearing, although this is only effective down to about 70 Hz, which unfortunately means the entire sub-bass spectrum is simply inaudible to me.
 To accomplish this, I combine the inverted filter with a mastering plugin that completely removes all frequencies below 60 Hz (because I can't hear them) and then lowers the volume by about 8 dB so the amplified bass doesn't blow the waveform up.
 This doesn't seem to produce any audible effect on songs without significant bass, but when I tried it on a professionally mastered trance song, I was able to hear a small difference in the bass kick.
-I also tried it on [Brothers In Arms](https://www.youtube.com/watch?v=xllG3fSUAOw) and, for the first time, noticed a very faint bass cello going on that I had never heard before.
+I also tried it on [Brothers In Arms](https://www.youtube.com/watch?v=DgzlVVRfFOU) and, for the first time, noticed a very faint bass cello going on that I had never heard before.
 If you are interested, the FL studio mixer state track that applies the corrective filter is [available here](https://drive.google.com/file/d/0B_2aDNVL_NGmSWJEbE9YVGdrdnM/view?usp=sharing), but for normal human beings the resulting bass is probably offensively loud.
 For that same reason, it is unfortunately impractical for me to use, because listening to bass frequencies at near 70 dB levels is bad for your hearing, and for that matter it doesn't fix my impaired fidelity anyway, but at least I now know why bass mixing has been so difficult for me over the years.

 I guess if I'm going to continue trying to write music, I need to team up with one of my friends that can actually hear bass.